Reshma P. Shetty Sells 37,650 Shares of Ginkgo Bioworks Holdings, Inc. (NYSE:DNA) Stock

-Ginkgo Bioworks Holdings, Inc. (NYSE:DNA – Get Rating) insider Reshma P. Shetty sold 37,650 shares of the stock in a transaction that occurred on Wednesday, April 12th.
-The stock was sold at an average price of $1.31, for a total value of $49,321.50.
-Following the sale, the insider now owns 13,729,954 shares in the company, valued at $17,986,239.74.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Ginkgo Bioworks Holdings, Inc. (NYSE:DNA – Get Rating) insider Reshma P. Shetty sold 37,650 shares of Ginkgo Bioworks stock in a transaction that occurred on Wednesday, April 19th.
+The stock was sold at an average price of $1.30, for a total value of $48,945.00.
+Following the completion of the sale, the insider now directly owns 13,692,304 shares in the company, valued at $17,799,995.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Institutional Investors Weigh In On Ginkgo Bioworks

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Clarius Group LLC bought a new stake in shares of Ginkgo Bioworks during the fourth quarter valued at about $30,000.
-Baillie Gifford & Co. raised its stake in shares of Ginkgo Bioworks by 19.6% during the fourth quarter.
-Baillie Gifford & Co. now owns 244,176,643 shares of the company’s stock valued at $412,659,000 after purchasing an additional 40,099,800 shares in the last quarter.
-IFP Advisors Inc raised its stake in shares of Ginkgo Bioworks by 22.3% during the third quarter.
-IFP Advisors Inc now owns 81,295 shares of the company’s stock valued at $991,000 after purchasing an additional 14,820 shares in the last quarter.
-Guild Investment Management Inc. raised its stake in shares of Ginkgo Bioworks by 15.3% during the third quarter.
-Guild Investment Management Inc. now owns 140,835 shares of the company’s stock valued at $439,000 after purchasing an additional 18,715 shares in the last quarter.
-Finally, Canada Pension Plan Investment Board raised its stake in shares of Ginkgo Bioworks by 307.4% during the third quarter.
-Canada Pension Plan Investment Board now owns 335,700 shares of the company’s stock valued at $1,047,000 after purchasing an additional 253,300 shares in the last quarter.
-61.83% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Clarius Group LLC purchased a new stake in Ginkgo Bioworks in the fourth quarter valued at $30,000.
+Baillie Gifford & Co. raised its position in Ginkgo Bioworks by 19.6% in the fourth quarter.
+Baillie Gifford & Co. now owns 244,176,643 shares of the company’s stock valued at $412,659,000 after purchasing an additional 40,099,800 shares during the period.
+IFP Advisors Inc raised its position in Ginkgo Bioworks by 22.3% in the third quarter.
+IFP Advisors Inc now owns 81,295 shares of the company’s stock valued at $991,000 after purchasing an additional 14,820 shares during the period.
+Canada Pension Plan Investment Board raised its position in Ginkgo Bioworks by 307.4% in the third quarter.
+Canada Pension Plan Investment Board now owns 335,700 shares of the company’s stock valued at $1,047,000 after purchasing an additional 253,300 shares during the period.
+Finally, AJ Wealth Strategies LLC raised its position in Ginkgo Bioworks by 5.9% in the third quarter.
+AJ Wealth Strategies LLC now owns 201,200 shares of the company’s stock valued at $628,000 after purchasing an additional 11,200 shares during the period.
+Hedge funds and other institutional investors own 61.83% of the company’s stock.

 Ginkgo Bioworks Holdings, Inc, together with its subsidiaries, develops platform for cell programming.
 Its platform is used to program cells to enable biological production of products, such as novel therapeutics, food ingredients, and chemicals derived from petroleum.
 The company serves various end markets, including specialty chemicals, agriculture, food, consumer products, and pharmaceuticals.